microsoft/teams-powerapps-app-templates/GetConnected/Documentation/get-connected.md

 ## Overview

-The Get connected sample app for Microsoft Teams provides a simple way to connect with people in your organization having similar skills.
+The Get Connected sample app for Microsoft Teams provides a simple way to connect with people in your organization having similar skills.

-Benefits of using the Get connected app:
+Benefits of using the Get Connected app:

 - Connect with someone new
 - Connect with a peer